 Establishing Your Selling Identity

-Once this request is approved by the state, you can effectively operate your company as Summit Land Properties, LLC OR Grand River Land Company – and both names will effectively refer to the same legal business entity.
+Once the state approves this request, you can effectively operate your company as Summit Land Properties, LLC or Grand River Land Company—and both names will effectively refer to the same legal business entity.

 So let's flesh out the selling side of the business… in this case, the domain for your selling website could be something like this (again, assuming it's available):